Education Research Current About VU Amsterdam NL

 Research

-His work has appeared in journals such as the American Journal of Political Science, the British Journal of Political Science, Electoral Studies, the European Journal of Political Research, European Union Politics, the Journal of Politics, Party Politics and West European Politics.
-His dissertation was nominated for best dissertation 2014 by Dutch and Flemish Political Science Association.
+His work has appeared in journals such as the American Journal of Political Science, the British Journal of Political Science, Comparative Political Studies, the European Journal of Political Research, and the Journal of Politics.
+His dissertation was nominated for the Best Dissertation Award 2014 by the Dutch and Flemish Political Science Association.
+He currently serves as Co-Editor-in-Chief of Acta Politica.

 Teaching